How To Make A Group Of Friends

 Hanging Out With New People Who All Know Each Other

 A lot of situations are conducive to you meeting a whole bunch of new people at once, and a group forming out of that.
-This often happens when a situation forces a bunch of people to hang around together for extended lengths of time and get to know each other.
-If you're around the same group of people week after week, and you hit it off, then it's only natural that a group of friends may form from that.
+This often happens when a situation forces a bunch of people to hang around together for an extended length of time and get to know each other.
+If you're around the same faces week after week, and you all hit it off, then it's only natural that a group of friends may form from that.

-What can also happen is that there's already an existing social circle based around that situation, and all you have to do is join in.
-On a sports team some teammates may already get together after every game, and you just need to start going along.
+What can also happen is that there's already an existing social circle based around that setting, and all you have to do is join it.
+Like on a sports team some teammates may already get together after every game, and you just need to start going along.

 Off the top of my head some of these situations are:

 If you want to make a group of friends at work or in your class or whatnot, it's also important to be friendly with lots of the people there.
-That means taking the time to individually get to know people, but also going to where people gather and joining in (e.g., sitting with that group that eats together at lunch).
-If you're at some cool job with lots of people to meet, but you only really chat to one other person there, you're not really going to form a larger social circle.
+That means taking the time to individually get to know your classmates or colleagues, but also going to where a group gathers and joining in (e.g., sitting with everyone that eats together at lunch).
+If you're at some laidback part-time job with lots of people to meet, but you only regularly chat to one other co-worker, you're not going to form a larger social circle.
 Of course, when you're friendly with lots of people, not everyone will be receptive to you, but some will.
 I also realize this may require a level of outgoingness that not everyone will be up to.
 Another possibility is:

 I think what's more important is doing something with everyone on more than one occasion.
 For one, after one meeting two people often don't have enough time to really learn much about each other (though sometimes they'll hit it off or not jibe with each other pretty quickly).
 Another thing is that after spending time with each other over multiple outings, it gets everyone thinking along the lines of, "We're a group that often hangs out together."

-So just keep arranging get togethers where your friends will be put in the same room together.
-Things may not magically fall into place the first time, but it could work out eventually.
-On occasion two of your friends, who initially didn't come away with the best impression of the other, will start to get along once they've had more chances to talk and realize they have more in common than they originally thought.
+So just keep arranging get togethers where your friends will meet.
+Things may not fall into place the first time, but it could work out eventually.
+On occasion two of your friends, who initially didn't get best impression of each other, will start to get along once they've had more time to talk and realize they have more in common than they originally thought.

 Groups of friends often revolve around group activities

-A final point is that if you have a group of friends, it means you'll often be doing group activities: hanging out at someone's house in a group, going to a pub in a group, going on a road trip as a group, throwing a Frisbee around as a group, and so on.
-Sure, a lot of the time you've got that larger group to draw from, but you're often hanging around with one or a couple of people from it for smaller get togethers.
-But at least some of the time you're probably going to be going to some larger events.
+A final point is that if you have a group of friends it means you'll often be doing group activities; hanging out at someone's house in a group, going to a pub in a group, going on a road trip as a group, throwing a Frisbee around as a group, and so on.
+Sure, a lot of the time you'll have smaller get togethers with a few members, but at least some of the time you'll go to larger events.

-I guess I'm saying this because sometimes I think people think they want a group of friends, but they're not really into a lot of group stuff.
+I guess I'm saying this because sometimes I think people think they want a group of friends, but they're not really into group outings.
 Their idea of a fun Saturday night isn't hanging out at someone's apartment with eight other people.
-I think the people who are naturally into that kind of stuff will find each other and kind of automatically form a larger social circle.
+I think the people who are naturally into that kind of stuff will find each other and quickly form a larger social circle.
 The people who have more low key tastes will often make two or three similar-minded friends and keep things at that.
 It all depends on your personality style.